serenskye/interactor/README.md

 # Interactor

-Interactor is a helper utility that helps generate clean code when following Bob Martins clean architecture pattern.
+This utility is designed to help developers who use a Bob Martins clean architecture pattern.
+More specifically the use of Interactors with

-The library generates a file called "AbstractInteractorProvider" which implements "InteractorProvider".
-This provider is used by your Presenters as a single interface/ facade to the domain layer.
-The domain layer will contain your interactors (or commands) and services.
-Because it implements an interface you can easily switch it out for unit testing :)

-The generated code creates a factory method which instantiates the annotated class (which should have an empty constructor) and calls execute passing as an argument the as subscriber of type - the super generic type of your annotated class.
+RXJava subscribers.
+The utility uses annotation processing to generate a single facade (AbstractInteractorProvider) for executing your interactors.
+The reasoning for this is so that your presentation layer has one interface into your domain, this keeps things simple and clean.
+You can extend the AbstractInteractorProvider and add more services and domain layer actions.
+For example, have a ServiceProvider which starts location updates, gcm services and other background processes, as well as your usual network operations (via interactors).

+The code generater also creates an interface InteractorProvider so that you may easily unit test your code :).
+Your annotated interactors are expected to implement a baseclass (your choice) of Type T extends Subscriber.
+This is so we can pass a subscriber as a parameter in the generated method.
+Your annotated class may have any number of constructor methods and take 0-n arguments.

- The idea being that you would create an interactor which subscribes to data of type T.  This is better explained with example code!
+This is better explained with example code(below) and there is also an example project in github.

 # How to use
 1. Annotate your interactors or commands with @interactor